slash-segmentation/CHM/python/README.md

 stages/levels will not use the new filters but new stages/levels will.
 The input images and labels must be the same when restarting.

-**Note:** while the training process is running several temporary files are saved in the same folder.
-If the training process crashes (for example due to insufficient memory) then this folder will not be cleaned up automatically.
-It can be manually removed and will be recreated as necessary if running in restart mode.
-It can become fairly large (100+ MiB).
-Without this folder models should only be 10-20 MiB.

 The default number of stages and levels are 2 and 4 respectively.
 They can be set using `-S #` and `-L #` respectively.
 The number of stages must be at least 2 while the number of levels must be at least 1.
 Each additional stage will require very large amounts of time to compute, both while